openstf/stf/README.md

 See [LICENSE](LICENSE).

-Copyright © CyberAgent, Inc. All Rights Reserved.
+Copyright © The OpenSTF Project.
+All Rights Reserved.

 [contact-link]: mailto:contact@openstf.io